kengibson1111/tour-of-go/README.md

 * variables (init) - demonstrates initializers with variable declarations.
 The declaration at the function scope omits the type.
 And in that case, the variable assumes the type of the initializer.

+* variables (short) - introduces the short assignment (:=) instead of a variable declaration with an initializer omitting the type.
+For variables, this is only allowed at the function scope.